-Electronic monitoring system
+Regulation 102 Electronic monitoring system 1.
+A Contractor shall restrict its mining operations to the Mining Area.

-- 1. A Contractor shall restrict its mining operations to the Mining Area. - 2.
-All mining vessels and mining collectors shall be fitted with an electronic monitoring system.
+2. All mining vessels, Installations involved in Exploitation activities and mining collectors shall be fitted with an electronic monitoring system.
 Such system shall record, inter alia, the date, time and position of all mining activities.
-The detail and frequency of reporting shall be in accordance with the Guidelines. - 3.
-The Secretary-General shall issue a compliance notice under regulation 103, where he or she determines from the data transmitted to the Authority that unapproved mining activities have occurred or are occurring. - 4.
-All data transmitted to the Authority under this regulation shall be transmitted to the sponsoring State or States.
+The detail and frequency of reporting shall be in accordance with the Guidelines.

+3. The Secretary-General shall issue a compliance notice under regulation 103, where [he or she determines from] [there is reasonable evidence to suggest based on] the data transmitted to the Authority that unapproved mining activities have occurred or are occurring.

+4. All data transmitted to the Authority under this regulation shall be transmitted to the sponsoring State or States and adjacent coastal States.